dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

 4. On the **Assignments** blade, select the Azure AD group to which you want to assign the app configuration, and then choose **OK**.

-## How to configure Application Proxy settings for the Managed Browser
+## How to configure Application Proxy settings for protected browsers

-The Intune Managed Browser and [Azure AD Application Proxy]( https://docs.microsoft.com/azure/active-directory/active-directory-application-proxy-get-started) can be used together to support the following scenarios for users of iOS and Android devices:
+Microsoft Edge and the Intune Managed Browser and [Azure AD Application Proxy]( https://docs.microsoft.com/azure/active-directory/active-directory-application-proxy-get-started) can be used together to support the following scenarios for users of iOS and Android devices:

 - A user downloads and signs in to the Microsoft Outlook app.
 Intune app protection policies are automatically applied.
 They encrypt saved data and block the user from transferring corporate files to unmanaged apps or locations on the device.
-When the user then clicks a link to an intranet site in Outlook, you can specify that the link opens in the Managed Browser app, rather than another browser.
-The Managed Browser recognizes that this intranet site has been exposed to the user through the Application Proxy.
+When the user then clicks a link to an intranet site in Outlook, you can specify that the link opens in a protected browser application, rather than another browser.
+The protected browser recognizes that this intranet site has been exposed to the user through the Application Proxy.
 The user is automatically routed through the Application Proxy, to authenticate with any applicable multi-factor authentication, and conditional access before reaching the intranet site.
 This site, which could previously not be found while the user was remote, is now accessible and the link in Outlook works as expected.
-- A remote user opens the Managed Browser application and navigates to an intranet site using the internal URL.
-The Managed Browser recognizes that this intranet site has been exposed to the user via the Application Proxy.
+- A remote user opens the protected browser application and navigates to an intranet site using the internal URL.
+The protected browser recognizes that this intranet site has been exposed to the user via the Application Proxy.
 The user is automatically routed through the Application Proxy, to authenticate with any applicable multi-factor authentication, and conditional access before reaching the intranet site.
 This site, which could previously not be found while the user was remote, is now accessible.

 ### Before you start

 - Set up your internal applications through the Azure AD Application Proxy.
     - To configure Application Proxy and publish applications, see the [setup documentation](https://docs.microsoft.com/azure/active-directory/active-directory-application-proxy-get-started#how-to-get-started).
 - You must be using minimum version 1.2.0 of the Managed Browser app.
-- Users of the Managed Browser app have an [Intune app protection policy]( app-protection-policy.md) assigned to the app.
+- Users of the Managed Browser or Edge app have an [Intune app protection policy]( app-protection-policy.md) assigned to the app.

     > [!NOTE]
-    > Updated Application Proxy redirection data can take up to 24 hours to take effect in the Managed Browser.
+    > Updated Application Proxy redirection data can take up to 24 hours to take effect in the Managed Browser and Edge.

-#### Step 1: Enable automatic redirection to the Managed Browser from Outlook
+#### Step 1: Enable automatic redirection to a protected browser from Outlook
 Outlook must be configured with an app protection policy that enables the setting **Restrict web content to display in the Managed Browser**.

-#### Step 2: Assign an app configuration policy assigned for the Managed Browser.
+#### Step 2: Assign an app configuration policy assigned for the protected browser.
-This procedure configures the Managed Browser app to use app proxy redirection.
-Using the procedure to create a Managed Browser app configuration, supply the following key and value pair:
+This procedure configures the Managed Browser or Edge app to use app proxy redirection.
+Using the procedure to create an Edge or Managed Browser app configuration, supply the following key and value pair:

 | Key                                                             | Value    |
 |-----------------------------------------------------------------|----------|
 | **com.microsoft.intune.mam.managedbrowser.AppProxyRedirection** | **true** |

-For more information about how the Managed Browser and Azure AD Application Proxy can be used in tandem for seamless (and protected) access to on-premises web apps, see the Enterprise Mobility + Security blog post [Better together: Intune and Azure Active Directory team up to improve user access](https://cloudblogs.microsoft.com/enterprisemobility/2017/07/06/better-together-intune-and-azure-active-directory-team-up-to-improve-user-access).
+For more information about how the Managed Browser, Edge, and Azure AD Application Proxy can be used in tandem for seamless (and protected) access to on-premises web apps, see the Enterprise Mobility + Security blog post [Better together: Intune and Azure Active Directory team up to improve user access](https://cloudblogs.microsoft.com/enterprisemobility/2017/07/06/better-together-intune-and-azure-active-directory-team-up-to-improve-user-access).

+> [!NOTE]
+> Edge uses the same key and value pairs as the Managed Browser.

-## How to configure the homepage for the Managed Browser
+## How to configure the homepage for a protected browser

-This setting allows you to configure the homepage that users see when they start the Managed Browser or create a new tab.
-Using the procedure to create a Managed Browser app configuration, supply the following key and value pair:
+This setting allows you to configure the homepage that users see when they start a protected browser or create a new tab.
+Using the procedure to create an Edge or Managed Browser app configuration, supply the following key and value pair:

 |                                Key                                |                                                           Value                                                            |
 |-------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------|
 | <strong>com.microsoft.intune.mam.managedbrowser.homepage</strong> | Specify a valid URL.
 Incorrect URLs are blocked as a security measure.<br>Example: `<https://www.bing.com>` |

-## How to configure bookmarks for the Managed Browser
+## How to configure bookmarks for a protected browser

-This setting allows you to configure a set of bookmarks that is available to users of the Managed Browser.
+This setting allows you to configure a set of bookmarks that is available to users of Edge or the Managed Browser.

 - These bookmarks cannot be deleted or modified by users
 - These bookmarks display at the top of the list.
 Any bookmarks that users create are displayed below these bookmarks.
 - If you have enabled App Proxy redirection, you can add App Proxy web apps using either their internal or external URL.

-Using the procedure to create a Managed Browser app configuration, supply the following key and value pair:
+Using the procedure to create an Edge or Managed Browser app configuration, supply the following key and value pair:

 |                                Key                                 |                                                                                                                                                                                                                                                         Value                                                                                                                                                                                                                                                          |
 |--------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | <strong>com.microsoft.intune.mam.managedbrowser.bookmarks</strong> | The value for this configuration is a list of bookmarks.
 Each bookmark consists of the bookmark title, and the bookmark URL.
 Separate the title, and URL with the <strong>&#124;</strong> character.<br><br>Example:<br> `Microsoft Bing|https://www.bing.com`<br><br>To configure multiple bookmarks, separate each pair with the double character, <strong>&#124;&#124;</strong><br><br>Example:<br> `Bing|https://www.bing.com||Contoso|https://www.contoso.com` |

-## How to specify allowed and blocked URLs for the Managed Browser
+## How to specify allowed and blocked URLs for a protected browser

-Using the procedure to create a Managed Browser app configuration, supply the following key and value pair:
+Using the procedure to create an Edge or Managed Browser app configuration, supply the following key and value pair:

 |Key|Value|
 |-|-|